ananyak19gg/city-livability-eda/README.md

 ## Key Findings
 - Varanasi and Nashik rank safer than most metros by crime count
-- Surat is India's cleanliness leader but has a brutal rent-to-income ratio
+- Indore is India's cleanliness leader but has a brutal rent-to-income ratio
 - No strong relationship found between city cost and crime rate
 - Mumbai: high cost, high crime, negative disposable income